aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{% /alert %}}

-The code example given below shows how to Inserts a merge field into a document using DocumentBuilder.
+The code example given below demonstrates how to Inserts a merge field into a document using DocumentBuilder.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertField-InsertField.cpp" >}}